ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 ## Distribution across multi-zone regions
 {: #mcv-archi-design-distibution}

-When you order an Mission Critical Workloads architecture, you select one of the three {{site.data.keyword.CloudDataCents_notm}} in the MZR as the witness site.
+When you order an Mission Critical Workloads architecture, you select one of the three {{site.data.keyword.cloud_notm}} data centers in the MZR as the witness site.
 This site hosts all components that require representatives to maintain quorum for high availability.
-The other two {{site.data.keyword.CloudDataCents_notm}} in the MZR host the management and resource components of the Mission Critical Workloads instance.
+The other two {{site.data.keyword.cloud_notm}} data centers in the MZR host the management and resource components of the Mission Critical Workloads instance.

 The designation of witness and management and resource data centers in the MZR is fixed for each Mission Critical Workloads instance.
 You can select any data center to use as either a witness or for management and resources.
 There is nothing unique about a data center that makes it suitable or preferable for either purpose.